310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 Even if it was a bother to them.
 After all, if I don’t get a nice fresh filling of love, I’ll dry up and die.

 I think you're like me, too.
-I also think that, because you’re strong, you don't want to burden people with your problems, so you forcibly distance yourself from others.
+I also think that, ‘cause you’re strong, you don't want to burden people with your problems, so you forcibly distance yourself from others.

 That's why I'm here, by your side.